mainmatter/mainmatter.com/blog/_posts/creating-web-components-with-glimmer.md

 }
 ```

+The final line makes use of the `CustomElementRegistry`'s `define` method to register the `GlimmerElement` class as a custom element, just as we expect it from the Custom Elements specification.
 Interesting to note here as well is the call to the `assignAttributes` method, ensuring that any top-level attributes defined on our custom element are later on also mapped to attributes on our rendered Glimmer component.

-So, after having that quick dive into how our component is spun up in Glimmer, let’s get started developing it.
+So, after having that quick dive into how our component is spun up in Glimmer, let’s get started developing it:

-Creating a Glimmer Element Class for further reusage
+### Developing a Web Component with Glimmer's API

-In our `src/ui/components/glimmer-map/component.ts` file, we can setup our map for display by taking advantage of the component lifecycle hooks - similar to the ones we became familiar with in Ember components.
+In our `src/ui/components/glimmer-map/component.ts` file, we can setup our map for display by taking advantage of the component's lifecycle hooks - similar to the ones we became familiar with in Ember components.

 So far the blueprint for our component module has already been setup by Ember CLI's generator to import the default export of the `@glimmer/component`: